asabitov/aws-bastion-template/README.md

 This script helps to configure a typical AWS bastion host and install all essential software.

 Procedure:
-* assign a proper IAM role for your new AWS bastion host
+* run this script locally on your new AWS bastion host
-* run this script locally
+* assign a proper IAM role for the AWS bastion host

-Tested and used on CentOS 7.
+Tested on CentOS 7.